Southern National Parks Travel Guide

 Situated in southern Utah are five national parks of spectacular beauty, each with unique geological formations, cliffs and canyons of every imaginable colour, and mighty rivers.
 The most well-known parks are Bryce Canyon, with its weird orange 'hoodoo' pinnacle formations, and the magnificent lush canyons of Zion National Park.

 Canyonlands is the largest national park in Utah, a largely inaccessible landscape eroded into countless canyons and plateaus by the Colorado and Green Rivers that divide the park into three districts.
-The most accessible area of the park is the Island in the Sky District offering breathtaking views, while the Needles Region features spires, arches and red and white striped rock pinnacles that hold numerous opportunities for hikers.
+The most accessible area of the park is the Island in the Sky District, which offers breath-taking views, while the Needles Region features spires, arches and red and white striped rock pinnacles that hold numerous opportunities for hikers.
 The rugged Maze District is the most remote section and is practically inaccessible.

-The more visitor-friendly red desert landscape of Arches National Park features thousands of natural sandstone arches and other fantastic rock formations such as pinnacles, balanced rocks and spires that can be reached by short trails or roads, making the major sights easily accessible, including Fiery Furnace, Balanced Rock and the park's most famous feature, Delicate Arch.
+The more visitor-friendly red desert landscape of Arches National Park features thousands of natural sandstone arches and other fantastic rock formations such as pinnacles, balanced rocks, and spires that can be reached by short trails or roads, making the major sights easily accessible.
+Famous landmarks include Fiery Furnace, Balanced Rock and the park's most famous feature, Delicate Arch.

 In the centre of Utah is the state's newest park, Capitol Reef.
-Its main feature is the multi-layered orange, red and white cliff walls that formed a seemingly impassable rock barrier to early pioneers, stretching for hundreds of miles and known as the Waterpocket Fold.
+The most splendid geological feature here is the multi-layered orange, red and white cliff wall that formed a seemingly impassable rock barrier to early pioneers, stretching for hundreds of miles and known as the Waterpocket Fold.
 Lifted up by forces within the earth's crust, the peaks and pinnacles formed sandstone sections that reminded them of the white domes of capitol buildings.

 Become our Southern National Parks Travel Expert